 Retrovision is another public domain site that features hundreds of classic movies from several different eras.
 The word “classic” might be up for interpretation — there are some films here that were made as recently as last year, and not all of Retrovision’s movies are high-quality — but there’s still plenty of good stuff here.
 Retrovision is also a well-designed site that allows users to filter based on genre.
 It’s not limited to feature-length movies, either, as there’s a robust collection of classic TV shows to choose from.

 The downside to so many different services being available is that if you have a film in mind but don’t know where to watch it, you have a lot of different catalogs to wade through in the hopes of finding it.
 Fortunately, as long as you have a smartphone, you probably have access to a tool that can help you.
 Apple’s TV app, which is available on iOS as well as the fourth-generation Apple TV and Apple TV 4K, lets you search across more than 50 different streaming services.
 For Android users, the Google Play Movies & TV app offers similar functionality, though currently, the number of connected services is smaller.
-In either case, you can’t guarantee that you’ll find a way to watch what you’re seeking for free, but they can be a good place to start.
+Roku devices also include cross-service search, though in this case most of what you find will either be available for purchase or rent, or will be on a service that requires a subscription.
+Either way, you can’t guarantee that you’ll find a way to watch what you’re seeking for free, but they can be a good place to start.